-- 1. Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 2.
-Does not have a history of contraindication to the prescribed medication; AND - For a gepant, will not be using the requested gepant with another gepant or CGRP monoclonal antibody; AND - 4.
-Has documentation of improvement in headache pain, symptoms, or duration; AND - 5.
-If a prescription for a Migraine Acute Treatment Agent is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account all of the following:
+Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND

-- a.
+- 2. Does not have a contraindication to the prescribed medication; AND - 3.
+Has documentation of improvement in headache pain, symptoms, or duration; AND - 4.
+If a prescription for a Migraine Acute Treatment Agent is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account all of the following: - a.
 The guidelines set forth in the Quantity Limits Chapter, - b.
-Whether the beneficiary is prescribed the requested medication by one of the following: - A neurologist - ii.
+Whether the beneficiary is prescribed the requested medication by one of the following: - i.
+A neurologist - ii.
 A headache specialist who is certified in headache medicine by the UCNS, - c.
 For the acute treatment of migraine, both of the following: - i.
-One of the following: - a) The beneficiary is using the requested medication in addition to at least one medication for migraine prevention (e.g., beta-blocker, anticonvulsant, antidepressant, CGRP monoclonal antibody) - b) The beneficiary has a history of therapeutic failure, contraindication, or intolerance to all preventive migraine medications recommended by current consensus guidelines (such as guidelines from the American Academy of Neurology, American Academy of Family Physicians, American Headache Society), - ii.
+One of the following: - a) The beneficiary is using the requested medication in addition to at least one medication for migraine prevention (e.g., beta-blocker, anticonvulsant, antidepressant, CGRP monoclonal antibody) - b) The beneficiary has a history of therapeutic failure, contraindication, or intolerance to all preventive migraine medications recommended by current consensus guidelines (such as guidelines from the American Academy of Neurology, American Academy of Family Physicians, American Headache Society) - ii.
 Has documentation of an evaluation for the overuse of abortive medications, including opioids.